watertap-org/watertap/docs/how_to_guides/how_to_use_watertap_costing.rst

 .. important::

-    :sup:`1` Users can create a custom costing method for *any* unit model in the same way.
+    :sup:`1` Users can create a custom costing method for *any* new unit model in the same way.
 The flowsheet costing block will use the costing method passed via the ``costing_method`` argument when creating the ``UnitModelCostingBlock`` before using the costing method defined by the unit model's ``default_costing_method`` attribute.

     :sup:`2` The flow cost set via the ``register_flow_type`` method multiplied by the flow passed to the ``cost_flow`` method *must* be convertable to cost / time units because it is considered a variable operating cost for that flow type.